flatsiedatsie/Domoticz-plugin-installer/README.md

 # Domoticz-plugin-installer
-A python plugin that makes it really easy to install other python plugins
+A python plugin that makes it really easy to install other python plugins.

 Just paste in the URL into this plugin's input field, and it will do the rest.